BioPhoton/ngRe/README.md

 **_Send event over `eventEmitter.emit(42)`_**

-Inside of a compoent or directive we can connect events with the components output bindings over the `@Output()` decorator.
+Inside of a component or directive, we can connect events with the components output bindings over the `@Output()` decorator.
-This enables us to emit values to it's parent component.
+This enables us to emit values to its parent component.

 **Imperative approach:**